robotframework/SeleniumLibrary/BUILD.rst

 Building Readme Files
 ---------------------

-The readme files get distributed in reStructuredText format (.rest), so there isn't any reason to build them except to verify how they are parsed by the reStructuredText parser.
+The readme files get distributed in reStructuredText format (.rst), so there isn't any reason to build them except to verify how they are parsed by the reStructuredText parser.
 To build them, run::